 Unfortunately, the vast number of W-2 employees – those who receive paychecks – working from their living room, will not qualify for this deduction.
 That means there are no deductions for your new printer, router, paper, and other supplies you have needed to work from home.

 What if you aren’t working from your living room?
-Let’s say you turned a spare bedroom into a home office space. ou should now qualify for the home office deduction, right?
+Let’s say you turned a spare bedroom into a home office space.
+You should now qualify for the home office deduction, right?
 Sorry but – WRONG.
 Unless you are self-employed, you are not entitled to these deductions.

 Many of you are thinking, “this can’t be right,” and prior to the rules that were changed under the 2017 Tax Cuts and Jobs Act, you would be correct.
 Unreimbursed work-related expenses in excess of 2% of adjusted gross income could be deducted.
 Also, employees who worked remotely for the benefit of the employer could claim deductions for their home offices.

 But, no longer.
-Your only course now is to seek reimbursement from your employer, who can in turn claim a deduction for the reimbursements.
+Your only course now is to seek reimbursement from your employer, who can, in turn, claim a deduction for the reimbursements.
 However, keep in mind there are no rules requiring a company to reimburse their employees.

 Many self-employed workers already deduct costs for home offices.
-Some self-employed people who work in offices that are shut down because of the coronavirus lock down may want to explore deducting costs of working at home.
+Some self-employed people who work in offices that are shut down because of the coronavirus lockdown may want to explore deducting costs of working at home.
 Home office deductions can get complicated, so be sure to consult with a tax professional.
 Here’s why:

 The Simplified Method